Hubs-Foundation/hubs-docs/docs/hubs-user-settings.md

 ## Changing Name and Avatar

-The first time you enter a Hubs room you will choose a name and avatar.
-You can change them at any time by clicking the dropdown menu in the top left-hand corner and selecting 'Set Name and Avatar'.
+The first time you enter a Hubs room you will choose a name and an avatar.
+You can change them at any time by clicking the dropdown menu in the top left corner of the screen and selecting "Set Name & Avatar".

-Use one of our featured avatars or [upload your own](intro-avatars).
+Use one of our featured avatars or [upload your own](intro-avatars.html).

 ### My Avatars

 For quick access to your favorite avatars, you can save them to "My Avatars" for quick access.
-Press the 'Copy to my Avatars' from the avatar selection screen.
+Press the "Copy to my Avatars" icon associated with the avatar in the avatar selection screen.

 ![Screenshot of avatar selection screen](img/hubs-save-avatar.jpeg)

 ## User Preferences

-Advanced user preferences (e.g. movement controls, media volume, graphics resolution, etc), can be found in the user preferences section of the dropdown menu.
+Advanced user preferences (e.g., media volume, movement controls, graphics resolution, etc), can be found in the user preferences section of the dropdown menu.

 ![Screenshot of avatar selection screen](img/hubs-user-preferences.jpeg)